armenr/certified_sysops_admin/Certified_SysOps_Administrator.md

 # AWS Certified SysOps Administrator - Associate

 Welp, here go my notes.
 Most of this is knowledge I already possess.
-These are notes to memorialize my formal study as it pertains to the certification.
+These are notes to memorialize my formal study as it pertains to the certification curriculum.
+Refreshers never hurt.

 ## Monitoring, Metrics & Analysis